simp/simp-doc/docs/contributors_guide/Contribution_Procedure.rst

 """""""""""""""""""

-Minor contributions are those that add a feature or fix a larger bug in component that are more than five or ten lines and/or are not only documentation updates.
+Minor contributions are those that add a feature or fix a larger bug in components that are more than five or ten lines and/or are not only documentation updates.

 Minor contributions must have unit tests and should have acceptance tests.